ongks-useR/web-form-sign-up/README.md

 1. Make use of `Norse Bold` font face
 2. Logo is provided by The Odin Project in the requirement.
 Refer to `odin-logo.png` in images folder
 3. Credit of background image `unsplash-image.jpg` goes to [unsplash.com](https://unsplash.com/)
 4. The project is based on sample provided by The Odin Project.
 Refer to `sign-up-form_sample.png` in images folder

+Click [here](https://ongks-user.github.io/web-form-sign-up/) for completed sign-up landing page.